Marker Logo

 Erected 2011 by Bunce Equipment.

 Location.
 44° 23.583′ N, 122° 59.067′ W. Marker is in Brownsville, Oregon, in Linn County.
-Marker is at the intersection of Main Street and Park Avenue, on the left when traveling north on Main Street.
+It is at the intersection of Main Street and Park Avenue, on the left when traveling north on Main Street.
 Touch for map.
 Marker is at or near this postal address: 136 North Main Street, Brownsville OR 97327, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 2 other markers are within walking distance of this marker.
-The Moyer House (within shouting distance of this marker); Brownsville (approx. 0.4 miles away).
+At least 2 other markers are within walking distance of this marker: The Moyer House (within shouting distance of this marker); Brownsville (approx. 0.4 miles away).

 Paid Advertisement